Jsfain/SDCard/README.md

 ```

  ### Additional Comments
- * A *MAKE.SH* file is included for reference only, to see how I built the module from the source files and downloaded it to an ATmega1280 AVR target.
+ * A *MAKE.SH* file is included for reference only.
+This is simply to see how I built the module from the source files and downloaded it to an ATmega1280 AVR target.
 The make file would primarily be useful for non-Windows users without access to Atmel Studio.
 Windows users should be able to just build/download the module from the source/header files using Atmel Studio (though I have not used this).

 ## Portability Considerations
 The original intent of this module was for SD Card access using an **ATMega1280 AVR microcontroller**.
 However, any of the AVR-specific functionality is handled entirely within the AVR IO port access files found under ***avrio*** within this repo.
-These IO files, **AVR_SPI** and **AVR_USART**, are not considered part of the SD card module, but are maintained in [AVR-GEN](https://github.com/Jsfain/AVR-General).
-As such, it should be straightforward to implement the SD Card module to operate against other target devices, so long as the similar functionality to what is found in the AVR_SPI and AVR_USART files is handled and included.
-This section is meant to provide some details on what needs to be addressed for portability to another target, however note that this has not been tested on any other targets, so there may be other changes required that are currently not known:
+These IO files, **AVR_SPI** and **AVR_USART**, are not considered part of the SD card module, but are maintained in [AVR-IO](https://github.com/Jsfain/AVR-IO).
+As such, it should be straightforward to implement the SD Card module to operate against other target devices, so long as the same functionality as what is found in the AVR_SPI and AVR_USART files is handled and included.
+This section is meant to provide some guidance on what needs to be addressed for portability to another target, however, this module has not been tested on any other targets, so there may be other changes required that are currently not known:

-For SPI IO the the SPI-specific pin/port assignments must be made, as found in ***AVR_SPI.H***
+For SPI IO the SPI-specific pin/port assignments must be made, as found in ***AVR_SPI.H***

 For SPI IO the following functions must be implemented, as found in ***AVR_SPI.H/C***:
   1. spi_MasterInit